Why Trust House Method

 3.3 / 5

 3.0 / 5

 As a consumer, you probably don’t have the time to sit around and sift through the hundreds of reviews left by 2-10 Home Buyers Warranty customers.
 That’s where we come in.
-At House Method, we go through user complaints, reviews, and ratings of each home warranty company and compile that information in a chart that’s easy for you to read.
+At House Method, we go through user complaints, reviews, and ratings of each home warranty company and compile that information in an understandable chart.

 Below, we’ve included 2-10 HBW ratings compared to the industry average.